dude1121/obsidian-vault/01 - Notes/DC Machine.md

 #### Differential Compound
 A special case of the compound generator is the differential compound generator, where the series winding is wired in such a way that its mmf actually opposes the field winding's mmf.
 This has the effect of drastically lowering $E_{o}$ as the load increases.
 # As a Motor
 As a motor the dc machine operates very similarly to the dc generator.
 Instead of an external force providing the relative motion in the armature, a voltage is applied to the armature and the field windings to generate this motion.
 The following describes a *brushed dc motor*.
 See [[Brushless DC Motor|here]] for brushless dc motors.
+Dc motors can be controlled via a [[DC Motor Drive|dc motor drive]].
 ## Starting the Motor
 If a voltage is applied to the field winding, the winding generates a magnetic field within the machine.
 When a voltage is then applied to the armature, a very high current passes through the armature (since the armature's [[Resistance|resistance]] is relatively small).
 Since there are now many current carrying conductors in a magnetic field, they being to experience a force due to Lorenz's Law that causes the machine to rotate.